rainerjung/client_java/README.md

 ## Exemplars

+TODO: Document that Exemplars are supported with OpenTelemetry 0.16.0 or higher.
+When `client_java` 0.11.0 was released the current OpenTelemetry version was 1.1.0.

 Exemplars are a feature of the [OpenMetrics](http://openmetrics.io) format that allows applications to link metrics to example traces.
 Starting with version 0.11.0, `client_java` automatically adds Exemplars for applications that are instrumented with [OpenTelemetry](https://opentelemetry.io/) distributed tracing.
 No code change is required.